Policy Analyst's ToolBox

-After leaving government in 1993 he became a leading specialist in regulatory and legislative analysis, providing his services to many government departments (Industry, Treasury Board, Transport, Citizenship and Immigration, CCRA, Fisheries and Oceans), particulary to Health Canada and the Public Health Agency of Canada.
+After leaving government in 1993 he became a leading specialist in regulatory and legislative analysis, providing his services to many government departments (Industry, Treasury Board, Transport, Immigration Refugees and Citizenship Canada, CCRA, Fisheries and Oceans), particulary to Health Canada and the Public Health Agency of Canada.

 Ian Hornby has completed numerous contracts concerned with small business, regulatory policy, paper burden, legislative renewal, and compliance strategies.
 His background and work straddles the two disciplines of policy analysis and communications.
 This combination has made him adept at consultation design and stakeholder facilitation.
 In addition, he provides a series of training courses for public servants that parallel his fields of expertise.

 Ian Hornby holds an MPA from Harvard University and has received extensive training in workshop design and training.